vbhaip/gap-crossing-research/README.md

 ### Example Usage

 ```
-$python analysis.py sample-videos/cross1.avi --saveimgs
+$python analysis.py sample-videos/cross1.avi --saveimgs --framerate 10
 ```

-This command looks for gap-crossing events in the cross1.avi file and saves the output analysis images at events.
+This command looks for gap-crossing events at 10 frame intervals in the cross1.avi file and saves the output analysis images at events.
 These saved images are the augmented optical flow image with the ellipse over the fly, the cumulative sum plot, and the 2D histogram of the magnitudes of the optical flow vectors across time.

 ```
 $python analysis.py sample-videos/dir1.avi --display --savevid